IHE/PCC.QEDm/input/pagecontent/issues.md

 Strategy:
 Consider the FHIR Provenance resource as used in PCC-RECON: "When the Data Element comes from a Document, the ID of the document is used as the source.
 When the Data Element is the result of a query (such as QED), the query ID is the source.

-When the data comes directly from a system, provenance MAY not exist because there is not a document source ID from the system.
+When the data comes directly from a system, provenance may not exist because there is not a document source ID from the system.
 The solution is to start broad and add the "provenance" Option (source of the data). …"

 &rarr; **Resolution:**